mathswe-ops/mathswe-ops---mvp/system/README.md

 Images provide type-safe software models, and the System app user will need their IDs to execute the operations the app implements for these images.

+### Image Installation

+The operation `Install` loads the given images from the program repository and executes the software installation in the host OS.

+*Syntax:* `system install { image_1, image_2, ..., image_n }`.

+Make sure to install in the correct order if they are dependencies since the MVP won't implement checking the OS state before operating for each ad-hoc image.

+You can add one or many images, and the program will install them one after another.

 ## Available Images

 The list of currently supported images is next.